guoyunhe/genos/README.md

 # Genos Toolbox

 The toolbox that makes openSUSE users happier.
 Written in Python.
-Use wxWidgets for GUI.
+Use Qt for GUI.

 ## Features